© 2023 Harmony Museum All rights reserved. Sitemap

 $3.00

-It all happens at Jennings Environmental Education Center, a Pennsylvania State Park at 2951 Prospect Road (Pa.
+Historic Harmony is co-sponsoring this event at Jennings Environmental Education Center, a Pennsylvania State Park at 2951 Prospect Road (Pa.
 528) Slippery Rock 16057, just south of Pa.
 8. Hikers will meet reenactors portraying Washington and his guide Christopher Gist, as well as the American Indian the two encountered in the western Pennsylvania woods in 1753.
 Echoing through trees that morning will be the reenactment of the gunshot that could have ended Washington’s life when he was just 21.
-The annual commemoration is sponsored by Washington’s Trail 1753, the Butler Chapter of the North Country Trail Association, Historic Harmony, Butler County Tourism and Convention Bureau, North Country Brewing, and Jennings Environmental Education Center.

 Photo Caption: